thin-edge/thin-edge.io/docs/src/operate/security/https_configuration.md

 sidebar_position: 6
 ---

-Thin-edge provides two services over HTTP:
+%%te%% provides two services over HTTP:
 - The [File Transfer Service](../../references/file_transfer_service.md) is used by the mappers and the child devices to transfer files locally.
 - The [Cumulocity Proxy](../../references/cumulocity_proxy.md) acts as a local proxy to the Cumulocity IoT REST API.